 GREENE: In particular, they're using a virtual therapist.
-This computer turns its cameras on patient analyzing how they move and searching for clues about what they're really feeling.
+This computer turns its cameras on patients; analyzing how they move, and searching for clues about what they're really feeling.

 INSKEEP: Now, the virtual therapist has a name, Ellie.
 The NPR reporter who brings you Ellie's story is named Alix Spiegel.

 ALIX SPIEGEL, BYLINE: Her hair is brown and tied back into a professional-looking pony tail.
 She wears a blue shirt, tan sweater and delicate, gold chain.
 From the screen - where she lives out her life - she looks out at the man sitting across from her with curious eyes.
 He's a real man, sitting in a real chair; and this is the first time that they've talked.
 So Ellie starts simply, trying to build rapport.

 ELLIE: That's good.
 Where are you from, originally?

 UNIDENTIFIED MAN: I'm from Los Angeles.